dnjackson/por/README.md

-# por
+# Essence of Software

-Portraits of Resilience website
+This is the website for the book Essence of Software.